ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

     * **Required:** Defines if a variable must be defined (and it must be non-empty) during build.

     * **Default value:** Contains the value which will be assumed if variable is optional and it is not defined.

-    * **Mutable:** Some variables defined in makefiles can be updated by the build system.
-This field explain details about how such variables can be modified by the build system.

     * **Origins:** Contains the list of allowed origins for variable definition.